 We encourage parents to join us in the process of instilling positive character in our students through a biblically-based curriculum that includes a priority for valuing all people and much more.
 We want to establish in children how to have Godly character and to exemplify God in their actions every day.

 Our three-year Character Curriculum cycle introduces one new character trait each month.
 The topic is discussed in class, chapel, on the playground, in the lunchroom and is highlighted in our Work, Care, Serve Program.
 Every grade discusses the same scripture and talks about the principles.

-Middle School: Students reviews the same character trait in Bible class, along with class commentaries.
+Middle through High School: Students review the same character trait in Bible class, along with class commentaries.

 We hope you will partner with us in this process and engage your child at home!